mtopircean/essentials-by-livia/README.md

 ![Alt text](/static/readme/after-favorites.png)

 * Although not an issue/bug, using in limited scenarios url`s guided to a template, like bellow:

+* Filtering function in the recommandation tool(What oil is suitable for me) acts a bit fidgety in mobile version.

 ```python
 path('user-account.html', views.user_account,